SrikanthChilaka/ShadowChat/README.md

 # ShadowChat

-## **ShadowChat** is a real-time, anonymous chat application built with Node.js, Express, and React.
+## ShadowChat is a real-time, anonymous chat application built with Node.js, Express, and React.
 It enables secure communication with features such as user authentication, session management, and live message exchange.

-## Features ✨
+## Features

 * Users have an authentication step
 * Used fetch() and promises directly.